AndorfLab/ImmPort-Curation-Tool/documentation/Preparing-and-Preprocessing-Files.md

 | SUB000002 | 2     | 1      | 161      | 66       | 0    | 0     | 1      | 1       | 7    |

 <hr>

+## Next Steps
 Once these files are prepared, they are ready for upload into the Curation Tool.
-Additional details on this process can be found on the <a href="Using-the-Application.md">Using the Application</a> page.
+Details on this process can be found on the <a href="Using-the-Application.md">Using the Application</a> page.

+Additionally, examples of the required files can be downloaded from the <a href="https://github.com/AndorfLab/ImmPort-Curation-Tool/tree/Main/Example-Data">Example Data</a> folder on GitHub.
+A tutorial using this data is available on the <a href="Example-Files-Overview.md">Example Data</a> page.